bobgru/new-notifications-design/Design.md

 Questions about the above:

-1. `field` is duplicated - which one do we want?
+1. `field` is duplicated.
+Which one do we want?
+1. `alert_type` is duplicated.
+Do we want to incorporate the values defined in the second defintion?
 1. `condition` and `operator` seem to have overlap.
 Should they be merged?

 See [this Haskell file](TriggerAlerts.hs) for some data types to encode alert triggers.